 Coffee Grounds in Soil

-Coffee grounds have long been bragged to lower the soil pH, but most of their acidity goes straight from beans to brew.
-Laboratory analysis shows that they are slightly acidic to neutral and make a minor to no impact on soil pH.
+Coffee grounds have long been bragged to lower the soil pH, but unlike popular belief, most of the acidic content gets depleted during brewing.
+Laboratory analysis shows that they are slightly acidic to neutral and make a minor to no impact on the soil pH.

 But who cares about the acidity, coffee grounds improve soil structure directly and in no time.
-Poor Soil, low in organic matter benefits from scratch when coffee grounds are applied.
+Poor Soil, low in organic matter benefits greatly when amended coffee grounds.

 By adding organic matter to the soil, they improve drainage, water retention, and aeration of the soil.
 Coffee grounds in the soil also improve the seed germination and growth of the plant.
-What is more advantageous is that they prevent soil borne diseases like wilts, fungal rots, and some bacterial pathogens.
+What is more advantageous is that they prevent soil-borne diseases like wilts, fungal rots, and some bacterial pathogens.

-If you’re about to add coffee grounds to your compost piles, restrict it to the range of 20 to 25 percent only, higher levels than this can suppress beneficial microorganisms, so do not overdo it.
-Balance your compost with other organic materials: the residue of grass clippings, dry leaves or similar composting materials.
+If you’re about to add coffee grounds to your compost piles, restrict it to the range of 20 to 25 percent only.
+Higher levels than this can suppress beneficial microorganisms, so don’t overdo it.
+Balance your compost with other organic materials such as residue of grass clippings, dry leaves, woody prunings newspaper, or similar composting materials.
 You can also add it to worm bins as they love coffee grounds.

 Also Read: Epsom salt uses in garden